Back to Home

 Italian Modal Verbs

-After essere (to be) and avere (to have), modal verbs are among the most important verbs in any language.
-In English, there are nine modal verbs (can, will, shall, must, etc.).
-In Italian, there are only three main ones:
+After essere (to be) and avere (to have), modal verbs are among the most important and useful verbs in Italian.
+They allow you to express what you want, can, or must do, ideas essential in everyday life.
+In English, there are several modal verbs (can, must, may, will, etc.), but in Italian, there are three main ones volere (To want) potere (Can / To be allowed to) and dovere (Must / To have to)

-Here's the conjugation for Volere in the present tense:
+Here’s the conjugation of volere in the present tense:

 Pronoun Conjugation